guardian/google-ad-database-processing-scripts/readme.md

 ## To do:

--OCR images and put the text in the database
+- OCR images and put the text in the database
--Figure out if there's a good way to get text from animated html ads -Run the non-YouTube video ads through speech-to-text and put the text in the database -Archive ad content to S3 as Google removes it entirely when an ad is removed (eg UAP ads) -Archive ad database daily to S3 with a timestamp
+- Figure out if there's a good way to get text from animated html ads
+- Run the non-YouTube video ads through speech-to-text and put the text in the database
+- Archive ad content to S3 as Google removes it entirely when an ad is removed (eg UAP ads)
+- Archive ad database daily to S3 with a timestamp